Rough index theory on spaces of polynomial growth and contractibility: Final remarks and open questions

 \subsection{Assembly map on the level of cyclic (co-)homology}

-In Diagram \eqref{eq:main_diag} the right vertical map, i.e., the rough character map, was constructed by factoring it through the cyclic homology $\HC_\ast(\IC^\ast_{-\infty}(M))$ of the algebraic smooth uniform Roe algebra and then extending by continuity to the corresponding completions.
-The left vertical map in the diagram, i.e., the uniform homological Chern character, was defined in \cite[Section 5]{engel_indices_UPDO} by factoring it through the continuous periodic cyclic cohomology $\HPucont^\ast(W^{\infty,1}(M))$ of $W^{\infty,1}(M)$ which denotes the Sobolev space on $M$ of infinite order and $L^1$-integrability.
-So the question if we also have an assembly map on this middle level immediately arises.
+The left vertical map in Diagram \eqref{eq:main_diag}, i.e., the uniform homological Chern character, was defined by the author \cite[Section 5]{engel_indices_UPDO} by factoring it through the continuous periodic cyclic cohomology $\HPucont^\ast(W^{\infty,1}(M))$ of $W^{\infty,1}(M)$ which denotes the Sobolev space on $M$ of infinite order and $L^1$-integrability.
+So the question whether there is a rough assembly map on the level of cyclic (co-)homology immediately arises.

-\begin{question} Does there exist an assembly map $\HPucont^\ast(W^{\infty,1}(M)) \to \HCocont_\ast(\Cpol(M))$ which makes two commutative diagrams out of Diagram \eqref{eq:main_diag} if included as a middle horizontal map in it? \end{question}